How to get Your Motorcycle Endorsement

 Option 1)

-In the United States, fourty-six of the fifty states use the Motorcycle Safety Foundation (the others use their own state provided program) to train riders to take a written and riding test required by the state you reside in, to earn your motorcycle endorsement.
+In the United States, forty-six of the fifty states use the Motorcycle Safety Foundation (the others use their own state provided program) to educate and train riders to take a written and riding test required by the state you reside in, to earn your motorcycle endorsement.

-Check your local area for the Motorcycle Safety Foundation (MSF) or equivalent program to get training and tested for your motorcycle endorsement.
+Check your local area for the Motorcycle Safety Foundation (MSF) or state equivalent program to receive training and be tested to get your motorcycle endorsement.

-Benefits to taking the MSF or state equivalent is:
+Benefits to taking the MSF or state equivalent training is:

 • They provide you with a motorcycle to ride